brevzin/cpp_proposals/2996_reflection/reflection.md

 The template `bases_of` returns the direct base classes of the class type represented by its first argument, in declaration order.

 `static_data_members_of` and `nonstatic_data_members_of` return reflections of the static and non-static data members, in order, respectively.

-`subobjects_of` returns the base class subobjects and the non-static data members of a type, in declaration order.
-Note that the term [subobject](https://eel.is/c++draft/intro.object#def:subobject) also includes _array elements_, which we are excluding here.
-Such reflections would currently be of minimal use since you could not splice them with access (e.g. `arr.[:elem:]` is not supported), so would need some more thought first.

 `enumerators_of` returns the enumerator constants of the indicated enumeration type in declaration order.